 - Beat the cream cheese and sugar until soft.
 Turn off the mixer and scrape down the sides and bottom of the bowl as necessary.

 - Beat in the cocoa powder and sour cream.
+(If the cocoa is lumpy, be sure to sift it first).
 Scrape down the bowl as needed.

 - With the mixer on low speed, carefully mix in the buttermilk, vanilla extract, vinegar and food coloring.

-- In a small bowl, whisk the eggs.
-Then carefully beat them into the cheesecake batter until just incorporated.
+- In a small bowl, whisk the eggs and egg yolks.
+Then carefully beat the eggs into the batter about ⅓ at a time until just incorporated.

 Baking and Cooling the Cheesecake